 - Mercury, unlike other elements, cannot be broken down, chewed, modified, or deactivated, which is why it is so dangerous to the human body.

-Who should avoid getting dental amalgam fillings
+Who should avoid getting dental amalgam fillings?

-In September 2020, the Food and Drug Administration (FDA) updated risks of dental amalgam fillings for susceptible groups
+In September 2020, the Food and Drug Administration (FDA) updated the risks of dental amalgam fillings for susceptible groups

 - pregnant women;